 Kim Phillip, Director of Education and Career Development, administers Grace Centers of Hope’s education program.
 Courtney Phillips, an Education Specialist, supports Kim.
 Bonnie Shellnut is an instructional designer and curriculum consultant who volunteers with Grace Centers of Hope, and is a key subject-matter expert on the project.

 Kim, Courtney, and Bonnie are wonderful partners in this service-learning process.
 It is important for us (the volunteers) recognize and respect the time commitment of Kim, Courtney, and Bonnie within this service-learning process.
 To that end, the facilitators ask that students refrain from directly calling or emailing Kim, Courtney, or Bonnie.
-The main reason being … there are a dozen of us!
+The main reason being … there are nearly 20 of us!
 In addition, the facilitators have spent a lot of time this past year working with Kim, Courtney, and Bonnie, and there is a good chance that one of the facilitators can help to answer your question.
 Therefore, if you have questions for our client, we ask that you take advantage of the following options:

 - Post your questions to Kim and Courtney within the Discussion Forum under the Q&A Grace Centers of Hope forum,

 - Post your questions to the project facilitators within the Discussion Forum under the Q&A Facilitators forum, or